 Final Thoughts On The Benefits Of Eating Seasonally This Fall

 For fall, think about incorporating seasonal fruits and vegetables into soups, stews, or curries.

 For fruit, choosing sweet, sour and heavy fruits like oranges, bananas, avocados, grapefruit, pineapples and mangoes rather than berries or stone fruit this time of year.
 Foods containing immune-boosting vitamins A and C will help prepare your immune system for cold and flu season.

 Check out more from Eva here.

-Even if you’re not on the pumpkin-spice flavored everything bandwagon, you can still find something this fall to help you eat seasonally.
+Even if you’re not on the pumpkin-spice flavored everything bandwagon (if you are try these pumpkin yogurt cups!), you can still find something this fall to help you eat seasonally.
 If you’re still not sure where to start, try one of our Fall Meal plans.
+One of our favorite breakfast for fall are these simple apple cinnamon overnight oats.
 Happy Fall Y’all! (p.s. if y’all ever see y’all spelled ya’ll… don’t trust their southern authenticity.)